A hybrid discrete-continuum modelling approach for the interactions of the immune system with oncolytic viral infections: Conclusions

 Another potentially interesting addition to the model is the role of hypoxia, whose interaction with oncolytic virotherapy is not straight-forward: while some viruses are able to specifically target hypoxic cells, some others are unable to effectively infect hypoxic regions due to the reduced protein translation of those cells \cite{shengguo11}.
 Hypoxia-driven inflammation constitutes an additional challenge when considering the interactions with the immune system.

 From the mathematical point of view, it could be interesting to perform a rigorous analysis of the PDE that we have obtained.
 It is well-known that chemotactic models may lead to blow-up in finite time \cite{hillen09}, hence the well-posedness for long times may not be completely trivial.
+Another interesting future direction is the formulation of a hybrid framework that uses a deterministic model for large densities and switch to a stochastic model for very low densities.
+To our knowledge, this approach has been only used in nonspatial models \cite{duncan16} or in spatial models with well-defined subdomains \cite{smith18}: the use of this technique in our context does not appear straight-forward, but it could potentially complement the findings of the present work.